dc9865/dc9865/README.md

 # Daniel Cho

-CCNA-certified network-focused engineer with a Software Engineering background, building skills in routing, switching, and network automation.
+CCNA-certified IT Professional with a Software Engineering background, building skills in routing, switching, and network automation.

 ---